SeanVenz/codechum/Lesson3/Topic36.md

 Accessing array elements using index values is a fundamental skill when working with arrays in JavaScript.
 By understanding the zero-based indexing concept, you can effectively retrieve and manipulate individual elements within an array.
 Remember that index values start from 0 for the first element and increment by 1 for each subsequent element.

-Take time to practice accessing array elements using different index values and explore the versatility of arrays in your JavaScript programs.

 References:
 - [MDN Web Docs - Arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)
 - [W3Schools - JavaScript Arrays](https://www.w3schools.com/js/js_arrays.asp)